mnr/writing-wip/dimensions_living_book/Bingo.md

 #### Hearing

-If the caller enunciates, projects, and paces---and someone's kid isn't banging out chopsticks on the piano---then it is reasonable to assume everything will go smoothly.
+If the caller enunciates, projects, and paces—and someone's kid isn't banging out chopsticks on the piano—then it is reasonable to assume everything will go smoothly.

 By age 80, it's not uncommon to experience a hearing loss of 50% in the frequency range of the human voice.
 Roughly one-third of the bingo players have some level of dementia, a symptom being confusion and agitation when dealing with the cacophony of many people talking at once.